 America’s oldest national park is also one of its largest.
 So picking an area of Yellowstone to focus your touring around can make it manageable.
-This Guide to West Yellowstone things to do and places to stay, should help you plan a special trip with enough variety to keep all your travelers happy and doesn’t exhaust you.
+This guide to West Yellowstone should help you plan a special trip with enough variety to keep your travelers happy but not exhausted.

-I was shocked that even during a pandemic, Yellowstone National Park was busy and many hotels inside the park were booked.
-West Yellowstone was appealing for several reasons.
-It’s located just outside the park, there is lots to see and do and there was a glamping resort I was interested in, just a few minutes from town.
+When I recently visited, I was shocked that even during a pandemic, Yellowstone National Park was busy and many hotels inside the park were completely booked.
+I chose West Yellowstone (a town just outside the park) for several reasons.
+It is very near the park entrance and there is lots to see and within a manageable drive.
+There was also a glamping resort I was interested in, just a few minutes from town.

 (A note about seasons: This guide is designed for travel in high season, May through September.
-Note that if you visit in the winter, when large parts of Yellowstone are closed, West Yellowstone may not the best area to stay in.
+If you visit in the winter, when large parts of Yellowstone are closed, West Yellowstone may not the best area to stay in.
 More about that at the end of the article.)

 Google Map - Guide to West Yellowstone

 West Yellowstone is a charming and compact town with many outfitters to help plan and equip your adventures.
 If you aren’t sure what you want to do, wander around town, pop into some of the outfitters and get more information about the activities you are considering.
 Then grab a huckleberry ice cream cone and discuss your options.